DeFi swaps: when crypto trades trigger CGT

 Every token swap in DeFi is a taxable event under Australian law.
 But the complexity varies enormously between a simple swap and entering a liquidity pool.
-Here's how the ATO treats each scenario.

-| Simple Swap | Liquidity Pool Entry | |
+| Simple swap | Liquidity pool entry | |

 |---|---|---|